 Feature

-The beginner’s guide to… Formula 1 engine and gearbox penalties
+The beginner’s guide to F1 engine and gearbox penalties

-Power units and gearboxes often become hot topics as F1 seasons develop, given the set allocations for each driver – and the grid penalties that follow if those limits are breached.
-Here’s all you need to know about these two vital parts of an F1 car for the 2023 campaign…
+Power units and gearboxes often become hot topics as F1 seasons develop, given the rules on allocations for each driver and the penalties that follow if they are breached.
+Our beginner’s guide has all you need to know about these two vital parts of an F1 car…

-Firstly, it’s important to understand the various components that make up F1 power units and gearboxes, and how many can be used across the 23-race calendar without penalty.
+Firstly, it’s important to understand the various components that make up F1 power units and gearboxes, and how many can be used across the 24-round calendar without penalty.

 How many components are in an F1 power unit?

-Over the course of the 2023 season, a driver may use no more than four ICEs, MGU-Hs, MGU-Ks and turbochargers, two energy stores and control electronics, and eight of each of the four elements that make up a set of exhaust systems (comprising primaries left-hand side, primaries right-hand side, secondary LHS and secondary RHS).
+Over the course of the 2025 season, a driver may use no more than four ICEs, MGU-Hs, MGU-Ks and Turbochargers, two Energy Stores and Control Electronics, and eight of each of the four elements that make up a set of Exhaust systems (comprising primaries left-hand side, primaries right-hand side, secondary LHS and secondary RHS).

 ---|---|